graciellehigino/ms_range_interactions/manuscript.md

-availability of biodiversity data in the last decades, including those collected through community science projects [@Callaghan2019ImpBig; @Pocock2015BioRec] and organized dedicated databases mostly accessed by specialists, such as mangal [@Poisot2016ManMak] and the Global Biodiversity Information Facility (GBIF; @GBIF:TheGlobalBiodiversityInformationFacility2021WhaGbi).
+availability of biodiversity data in the last decades, including those collected through community science projects [@Callaghan2019ImpBig; @Pocock2015BioRec] and organized dedicated databases mostly accessed by specialists, such as mangal [@Poisot2016ManMak] and GBIF [@GBIF:TheGlobalBiodiversityInformationFacility2021WhaGbi].
 This provides an opportunity to merge species distribution and ecological interaction data to improve our predictions of where a species may be found across large spatial scales (e.g., continental and global).